MicrosoftDocs/power-automate-docs/articles/email-customization.md

 # Customize email in flows

-Here are the top how-to scenarios about email in Microsoft Power Automate, with examples of how to achieve them.
+Here are the top how-to scenarios for email in Microsoft Power Automate, with examples of how to achieve them.

 1. Send a [beautifully formatted email](#send-a-beautifully-formatted-email).